 IFPMA member companies are working to develop improved treatments for TB and MDR-TB, as well as to develop new vaccines to stem the spread of this disease.
 Engagement unfolds around three main areas: research and development, access, capacity building, and advocacy.
 A key driver underpinning these areas is partnerships.

-Between 2012 and 2014, 3 new treatments were approved for MDR-TB and latent TB infection, and there are currently an additional 50 R&D projects for medicines and vaccines in the pipeline, including 10 promising products in the late stages of development and three in phase III clinical trials.
-Companies are partnering with national governments, research institutes, product development partnerships and NGOs in 15 programs to develop innovative medicines and vaccines.
+Between 2012 and 2014, 3 new treatments were approved for MDR-TB and latent TB infection.
+There are currently over 60 R&D projects for TB medicines and vaccines in the pipeline, including 11 promising products in the late stages of development and 7 in phase III clinical trials.
+This means that these treatments or vaccines are reaching the final stages of the 10 to 15 year R&D process; a process where many other possible treatments or vaccines have fallen by the wayside.
+Companies are partnering with over 30 partners (research institutes, product development partnerships, NGO, etc.) to develop innovative medicines and vaccines.
 These include WIPO Re:Search a consortium providing access to intellectual property, pharmaceutical compounds, technologies, know-how and data for several diseases including TB; the Global Health Innovative Technology Fund (GHIT), as well as Aeras or the Gates TB Drug Accelerator (TBDA).

 Many member companies are involved in projects to support the WHO and global advocacy groups to accelerate social and political action to stop the spread of TB.